Vitaeoth, the Wounded

 - Knight: Honorable Challenge

-The Knight shouts a challenge of one-on-one combat across the battlefield to a specific opponent who can hear them and understand them.
-The opponent may accept the challenge automatically, or the Knight may make a Communication (Etiquette) or Strength (Intimidation) test opposed by the target's Willpower (Self-Discipline).
+The Knight issues a challenge across the battlefield (or courtroom) to a specific opponent who can hear them and understand them.
+The opponent may accept the challenge automatically.
+If the target is unwilling, the Knight may make a Communication (Etiquette) or Strength (Intimidation) test opposed by the target's Willpower (Self-Discipline) to goad them into it.
 If the foe accepts the challenge or the Knight convinces the target to participate, the challenge begins.
 While in a challenge, the Knight and their chosen foe both are considered to be in Overflow until one or the other is defeated.
-This can be a fight to the death or a fight to the yield.
-The challenge ends when the participants both consider the battle over, or if one of the participants attacks anyone who is not their intended foe.
+The challenge ends when the participants both consider the encounter over, or if one of the participants aggresses anyone who is not their intended foe.

 - Mage Hunter: Spell Sunder